 But did you know the greatest existential threat to kangaroos is the commercial kangaroo industry?

-This is a profit-driven program overseen by the government, which Federal Environment Minister Sussan Ley signs off on.
-This program sells their skins to some of the largest corporations in the world, like NIKE, and their bodies for petfood meat.
+This is a profit-driven program overseen by the government, which Federal Environment Minister Tanya Plibersek signs off on.
+This program sells their skins to some of the largest corporations in the world, like ADIDAS, and their bodies for petfood meat.

 With the thirst for profit driving an unrelenting killing spree, the commercial kangaroo industry has made kangaroos the victims of the largest slaughter of land-based wildlife on the planet.